Libensemble/libensemble/code/tests/balsam_tests/readme.rst

   balsam launcher --consume-all

 Note: You will need at least 2 nodes, one for parent job and one for user apps, if you are on a machine where the schedular does not split nodes.
+However, it is recommended that 5 nodes are used for good concurrency.

 **iii) Output and reset**